ratheesh-pai/weblogic/webcenter-content/wcc-ma-bizobj/introduction/introduction.md

 This lab assumes you have:

-* Paid or LiveLabs Oracle Cloud account, to provision WCC Marketplace instance
+* Paid or LiveLabs Oracle Cloud account
 * WCC Marketplace instance with HTTPS enabled Content Server URL
 * Access to an Oracle Fusion Applications instance.